Teacher who admitted to killing couple on a hike with their kids in Arkansas to appear in court

 Arkansas State Police Col. Mike Hagar said authorities are trying to determine a motive for the attack at Devil’s Den, a 2,500-acre (1,000-hectare) state park near West Fork, about 140 miles (220 kilometers) northwest of Little Rock, the state capital.
 Its trails have been closed to the public since Saturday.

-State Police arrested McGann on Wednesday at a barbershop in Springdale, approximately 30 miles (50 kilometers) north of the park, said Maj.
+State Police arrested McGann on Wednesday at a barbershop in Springdale, about 30 miles (50 kilometers) north of the park, said Maj.
 Stacie Rhoads, commander of the department’s criminal investigation division.

 Washington County prosecutor Brandon Carter said he did not know if McGann has a lawyer or will need a public defender.
 The Associated Press has left messages at numbers listed for McGann, who has no criminal record.